-It is also for the Committees to consider whether the risk as set out still accurately describes the issues that the organisation is facing on a particular subject.
-For example, it is intended that the Non-Clinical Governance Committee, at its next meeting later this month, will assess whether Risk 6 (failure to reduce the Trust's environmental impact and become carbon neutral by 2030) sufficiently covers the Trust's environmental sustainability obligations and risks.
+It is also for the Committees to consider whether the risk as set out still accurately describes the issues that the organisation is facing on a particular subject, and the different approach that the Non-Clinical Governance Committee now intends to take in respect of both of its risks reflects this.

-The Board is invited to put forward any potential risk areas that they think ought to be considered for inclusion, as well as any changes they wish to suggest to the focus of any of the existing risks.
+As always, the Board is invited to put forward any potential risk areas that they think ought to be considered for inclusion, as well as any changes they wish to suggest to the focus of any of the existing risks.
+It is intended that discussions leading to the agreement of the 2023/24 BAF will start in December - any early thoughts on what this ought to focus on are welcome.